G1K509 Mathematical Sciences MSc Postgraduate Taught 2019

 - Explore scholarships for outstanding MSc applicants to Durham University (one applicant gained a Santander scholarship in 2016).
 You may also consult the University Funding Database.

 - International reputation: Durham University is ranked in the World Top 40 for graduate employability.
-Overall 96th position in the last Times World University Rankings 2016-2017.
+Overall 74th position in the last QS World University Rankings (2019).

-- Position in the UK: 4th in the Sunday Times Good University guide 2016-2017.
+- Position in the UK: 5th in the Guardian University Guide (2019).
 Durham University has joined the prestigious Russell Group in August 2012.

 Success story of Dr Ben Lambert